 - Prospective pupils entering Years 3 - 6 are offered a Taster Day at the school in agreement and by arrangement with the Registrar.
 The Taster Day is a valuable opportunity for informal assessments to be carried out.
 Children entering Years 1 and 2 will meet the Head of Lower School and children entering Nursery and Reception the Head of Early Years.
 Prior to these visits reports will be requested for all pupils.

-- Once prospective pupils have met the Head of Year and reports have been received, the formal offer of a place will be made and the deposit of £500 becomes payable.
+- Once prospective pupils have met the Head of Year and reports have been received, the formal offer of a place will be made and the deposit of £1000 becomes payable (£500 refundable against the first term's fees).
 Once the deposit is received your place is confirmed.
-The deposit is refundable only when the pupil leaves St Piran's at the end of Year 6.
 The deposit will not be returned if parents subsequently choose not to enter their son or daughter to St Piran's School.
 Acceptance paperwork incorporating the school's terms and conditions must be signed and returned to the school.

 St Piran's School offers a 3 class entry from Nursery to Year 6.
-Class sizes in Reception to Year 6 are strictly 18 children per class.
 If a year group is full, parents will be advised about waiting lists and have their child's name added if they wish.

 Siblings of children already at the school are given priority on the waiting list.
 Further to this, we offer places on a first come, first served basis.
 Where possible, early registration is advised.

 NURSERY (Rising 3-4 years) All parents meet with the Headmaster and in the term before your child is due to start, you and your child will be invited into school to meet with the Head of Early Years.
 Assessments for Nursery pupils are based on observing informal play in small groups.
 We may also visit a child in their current setting or invite them in to spend a morning with their current age group, before an offer is made.